 $ conda install -c conda-forge atmosphere-virtual-lab

-A few quick examples can be found in the demo that was provided at the ESA Living Planet Symposium 2022.
+Examples can be found in the demo that was provided at the ESA Living Planet Symposium 2022 and in some of the more recent Atmospheric Toolbox Use Cases.

 Source code of AVL can be found on GitHub and for feedback and support please visit the AVL section of the Atmospheric Toolbox Forum.